-Drawing on multi-year interviews with Hispanic-origin immigrants in Dallas, Texas, the author examines diversity in how immigrants holding a range of legal statuses perceive and respond to the risk of deportation.
-Although many undocumented immigrants understand themselves to be among the most vulnerable to deportation, not all do.
-Meanwhile, despite their relatively-secure positions in American society, documented immigrants describe sometimes-paralyzing fears of deportation.
-The author develops the concept of “system embeddedness,” whereby inclusion in the formal records of the U.S. immigration bureaucracy represents a source of risk, to explain these seemingly-idiosyncratic perspectives.
-These findings suggest that the effects of the contemporary system of immigration law and enforcement are more complex than previously thought, converging to punish undocumented and documented immigrants alike, with implications for the social control of American citizens and noncitizens.
+Drawing on multi-year interviews with Latin American immigrants in Dallas, Texas, I examine dynamism in how noncitizens holding a range of legal statuses perceive and respond to the risk of deportation.
+Although many undocumented immigrants understand themselves to be among the most vulnerable to deportation by virtue of their precarious legal status, they do not always.
+Meanwhile, despite the relative stability their legal status affords them in American society, documented immigrants of various designations sometimes describe paralyzing fears of deportation.
+I develop the concept of “system embeddedness,” whereby involvement in the punitive and bureaucratic arms of the federal immigration regime represents a source of risk—and noninvolvement a source of safety—to explain these seemingly-idiosyncratic perspectives.
+The findings suggest that the effects of the contemporary American immigration regime are more pervasive than previously thought, converging to punish both undocumented and documented immigrants, with implications for the reproduction of social inequality.

-Although researchers have illuminated how the uneven distribution of economic and social resources across communities falls along racial or ethnic dimensions, few have considered whether dimensions of stratification in a migrant-sending country bear on migrants’ access to economic and social resources in a migrant-receiving country.
-In this article, we take Mexico-United States migration flows as our focus and examine whether having origins in an indigenous place, a primary axis of stratification in Mexico, influences migrants’ documentation status when crossing the border, a primary dimension of inequality in the U.S. Merging individual-level data from the Mexican Migration Project with municipal-level data from the Mexican Census and using multilevel models, we find that migrants from indigenous municipalities in Mexico are more likely to migrate undocumented than documented to the U.S. compared with those from non-indigenous municipalities, net of the economic and social resources identified in prior work as useful for international movement.
+The uneven distribution of economic and social resources across communities often falls along ethno-racial dimensions.
+Few demographers have considered whether such axes of place stratification in a migrant-sending country bear on individuals’ access to economic and social resources in a migrant-receiving country.
+Taking Mexico-United States migration flows as our focus, we examine if having origins in an indigenous place, a primary axis of stratification in Mexico, conditions migrants’ documentation status when crossing the border, a primary dimension of inequality in the United States.
+We rely on individual-level data from the Mexican Migration Project merged with municipal-level data from the Mexican Census.
+We find using multilevel models that migrants from communities in indigenous municipalities in Mexico are more likely to migrate undocumented than documented to the United States compared with those from non-indigenous municipalities, net of the economic and social resources identified in prior work as useful for international movement.
 We discuss why indigenous places—marked by a set of correlated conditions of economic and social disadvantage—channel migrants into an undocumented status.
-This study contributes to our understanding of stratification processes in cross-border contexts and has implications for the production of inequality in the U.S.
+This study contributes to our understanding of stratification processes in cross-border contexts and has implications for the production of inequality in the United States.